wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.27 - 19 Jan 2011 =
+* BugFix : Hidden Content Teaser - private pages were not included for teasing to anonymous reader
+* BugFix : Hidden Content Teaser - pages with Reader restriction were not flagged in page listing

 = 1.3.26 - 17 Jan 2011 =
 * BugFix : User Search on Role Group creation/edit form did not work (since 1.3.23)